folio-org/okapi/doc/guide.md

-The first routing entry says that this module is interested in seeing any request at all, and on a pretty low level too (10), which means that any request should go through the auth module before being directed to a higher-level module that does the actual work.
+The first routing entry says that this module is interested in seeing any request at all, and on a pretty low level too (10), which means that any request should go through the `test-auth` module before being directed to a higher-level module that does the actual work.
 In this way, supporting modules like authentication or logging can be tied to some or all requests.